NascentCore/3k/devops/README.md

 # DevOps

-Scripts and tools and documentation for working with the code in this repo.
+Scripts and tools and documentation for working with the codebase in this repo.
-In other words, anyone who wants to contribute or use 3k, can consult content here to setup the correct environment.
 Including CI/CD, release, deployment etc.

-## Go

-golang binary is installed under /usr/local/go
+In other words, anyone who wants to contribute to or use 3k, can consult content here to setup the correct environment.